 Greek Culture: Ancient and Modern

-Experience Greek culture, past and present, while traveling mostly in Crete and Athens.
+Experience Greek culture, past and present, while traveling in Crete and Athens.
 Examine notions of global citizenship and culture.
 Learn about the production of olive oil, honey, cheese, wine and ceramics.
 Enjoy Greek cuisine and cooking lessons.
 Explore Greek music and dancing.
 Begin to practice modern Greek language.
 Spend the day in the ancient agora just like Socrates!

 Prerequisite: Readings and research as assigned by the program coordinators; participants are encouraged, but not required, to complete PHIL:241 Ancient Philosophy.